ChrisBohr/ChrisBohr/README.md

 - 👋 Hi, I’m @ChrisBohr
-- 👀 I’m interested in the cybersecurity industry as well as Data analysis practices
+- 👀 I’m interested in the cybersecurity industry as well as data analysis practices
-- 🌱 I’m currently learning SQL, Tableu, Java
+- 🌱 I’m currently learning SQL, tableau, Java
-- 📫 How to reach me: chrisgbohr@gmail.com
+- 📫 How to reach me: chrisgbohr@gmail.com or @ChrisBohr on LinkedIn

 <!---
 ChrisBohr/ChrisBohr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.